 If this is the case, you'll need to fill in a Self Assessment tax return each tax year, on which you declare your income and expenses.

 This allows HM Revenue & Customs (HMRC) to work out how much tax you need to pay.

 You may have to register as a sole trader if certain conditions apply to your self-employment situation.

 If you leave a PAYE job, your employer will give you a Form P45.

 Make sure you keep this safe as you will need to give it to your next employer – this is so you don't pay too much tax in the future.

 Working overseas in the holidays

-If you normally live and study in the UK but work overseas during the holidays, for tax purposes you'll still count as a UK resident for that tax year.
+If you normally live and study in the UK but work abroad during the holidays you’ll need to pay:

-If you work abroad for a foreign employer you will not normally pay National Insurance in the UK, but you may have to pay contributions in the country you’re working in.
+If you work for a foreign employer you don’t need to pay National Insurance in the UK, but you might have to pay contributions in the country you’re working in.

 What about foreign students working in the UK?